The Case of FBA as a DEX Processing Model: Welfare loss and liquidity provision

 \subsection{Empirical analysis}

-We sample 1,307,803 BTC-USD transactions and 1,551,746 ETH-USD transactions on dYdX~\cite{dydx} from May 2021 to September 2023 via Tardis~\cite{tardis}.
+We sample 707,267 BTC-USD transactions and 786,727 ETH-USD transactions on dYdX~\cite{dydx} from January 2023 to October 2024 via Tardis~\cite{tardis}.
 We then simulate CLOB and FBA processing on the order book at the receiving time (measured in nanoseconds) of each transaction.
 The simulation code and result summary are available here~\cite{simulationsrc}.
 We compute the realized spread~\cite{indriawan2020effects} as the welfare loss.
 We trim outliers in the computed realized spread value with three median absolute deviations for a more robust comparison.

-For BTC-USD, the realized spread of CLOB has a mean of $14.61$ and a median of $11$; the realized spread of FBA has mean values $(8.48, 11.04, 12.15)$ and median values $(6, 7, 9)$ for auction frequency of 5, 10, and 15 seconds.
-CLOB inflicts $20\%$-$83\%$ more transaction costs.
-As shown in \Cref{fig: btc rspread} and \ref{fig: eth rspread}, the realized spread for FBA, especially with 5-second auction frequency is more concentrated on the smaller end.
-The actual clearing price is on average $1.13$, $2.03$, and $2.41$ better than the settled trades' posted prices under FBA with auction frequency of 5, 10, and 15 seconds.
-A longer auction period allows the arrival of more transactions, bringing about more and at least not worse trading opportunities.
+For BTC-USD, the realized spread of CLOB has a mean of $0.0864$ and a median of $0.0643$; the realized spread of FBA has mean values $(0.0688, 0.0652, 0.0632)$ and median values $(0.0520, 0.0490, 0.0476)$ for auction frequency of 5, 10, and 15 seconds.
+CLOB inflicts $24\%$-$37\%$ more transaction costs.
+As shown in \Cref{fig: btc rspread}, the realized spread for FBA, especially with 5-second auction frequency is more concentrated at the smaller end.
+The actual clearing price is on average $1.06$, $1.74$, and $2.20$ better than the posted prices of settled trades under FBA with auction frequency of 5, 10, and 15 seconds.
+A longer auction period allows for the arrival of more transactions, bringing about more and at least not worse trading opportunities.

-For ETH-USD, the realized spread of CLOB has a mean value of $1.16$ and a median value of $0.90$.
-FBA has a mean realized spread of $(0.74, 0.99, 1.07)$ and a median realized spread of $(0.50, 0.70, 0.70)$ for auction frequency of 5, 10, and 15 seconds.
-CLOB has $8\%$-$80\%$ more transaction costs.
-The clearing price is on average $0.11$, $0.15$, and $0.23$ better than the settled trades' posted prices under FBA with auction frequency of 5, 10, and 15 seconds.
-Compared with BTC-USD, ETH-USD has much smaller spreads on each level of the order book so the realized spread has a much smaller size.
+For ETH-USD, the realized spread of CLOB has a mean value $0.0950$ and a median value $0.0710$.
+FBA has mean realized spreads of $(0.0770, 0.0720, 0.0709)$ and median realized spreads of $(0.0586, 0.0550, 0.0544)$ for auction frequency of 5, 10, 15 seconds.
+CLOB has $21\%$-$34\%$ more transaction costs.
+The clearing price is on average $0.05$, $0.11$, and $0.12$ better than the posted prices of the settled trades under FBA with an auction frequency of 5, 10, and 15 seconds.